 If you’ve been accepted into a master’s level or certificate program at Bethel, you can apply for financial aid.
-Applying for aid is a process you’ll go through each year you’re here.
+Applying for aid is a process you’ll go through each year you’re a student here.

 Fill out the Bethel Financial Aid Application.

-You may also download the paper version and mail it to our office, however, paper applications require an additional 2 weeks to process.
+You may also download the paper version and mail it to our office; however, paper applications take additional time to process.

 Fill out your FAFSA.